mariorod98/ObsidianVault/🌳 The Forest/C++ const.md

 ```

 ## Constant pointers
-A pointer declaration can have the **const** keyword in three different places that define the behavior of the keyword.
+A [[A pointer is a reference to a memory address|pointer]] declaration can have the **const** keyword in three different places that define the behavior of the keyword.

 ### Pointer to const value
 If we want to reference a const value by a pointer, we cannot use a pointer to non-const values (the standard pointer).
 We need to define ==a pointer (const or not) that references a const value==.
 To do so, the **const** keyword must go before the pointer's data type.